adamc3123/dotfiles/vim/cheatsheet.md

 ## Copy to system clipboard
 yank the text in Visual mode.
 The text will then be in the system clipboard.

+## Working with files
+:f              Show the filename for the current buffer

 ## Gitgutter
 <leader>hp      hunk preview